rsaccon/slim3-persistencejs-blank/README.md

 How to:
 -------
-* Import this project into eclipse
+* Import this project into eclipse, disconnect it from git and rename it.
 * Use the gen-persistencejs-sync task to create synced model and associated controller.
 * Add fields to models as usual, use Sync annotation to mark fields for sync
 * After generating setter/getter for new fields, insert at the setter body a meta function (which checks/sets a dirty field), see example below:
-* start server and point your browser to the server address.

 <code>
 	public class MyModel implements Serializable {